SIGNIFICANT ACCOUNTING POLICIES FOR THE YEAR ENDED MARCH 31,2025

 11 IMPAIRMENT OF ASSETS

 The carrying amount of assets is reviewed at each Balance Sheet date if there is any indication of impairment based on internal/external factors.
-An impairment loss is recognised wherever the carrying amount of an asset exceeds its recoverable amount.
+An impairment loss is recognized wherever the carrying amount of an asset exceeds its recoverable amount.
 The recoverable amount is the greater of the assets net selling price and value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and risks specific to the asset.
-After impairment, depreciation is provided on the revised carrying amount of the asset over remaining useful life.
+After impairment, depreciation is provided on the revised carrying amount ofthe asset over remaining useful life.

 12 FOREIGN CURRENCY TRANSACTIONS:

-12.1 Accounting for transactions involving foreign exchange is done in accordance with Accounting Standard (AS) 11, ”The Effects of Changes in Foreign Exchange Rates”, issued by The Institute of Chartered Accountants
+12.1 Accounting for transactions involving foreign exchange is done in accordance with Accounting Standard (AS) 11, "The Effects of Changes in Foreign Exchange Rates", issued by The Institute of Chartered Accountants of

-of India.
+India.

-12.2 As stipulated in AS-11, the foreign currency operations of the Bank are classified as a) Integral Operations and b) Non Integral Operations.
-Foreign exchange operations of domestic business and Representative Offices are treated as Integral Operations and all Overseas Branches, Offshore Banking Units, Overseas Subsidiaries are treated as Non Integral Operations.
+12.2 As stipulated in AS-11, the foreign currency operations of the Bank are classified as a) Integral Operations and b) Non-Integral Operations.
+Foreign exchange operations of domestic business and Representative Offices are treated as Integral Operations and all Overseas Branches, Offshore Banking Units, Overseas Subsidiaries are treated as Non-Integral Operations.

 12.4 Translation in respect of Integral Operations:

-contingent liabilities) are translated at the closing spot rates notified by FEDAI at the end of each quarter.
+b) Foreign Currency Assets and Liabilities (including contingent liabilities) are translated at the closing spot rates notified by FEDAI at the end of each quarter.

 c) The resulting exchange differences are recognized as income or expenses and are accounted through Profit & Loss Account.
-Any reversal / payment of foreign currency assets & liabilities is done at rate as per FEDAI guidelines and the difference between the outstanding figure and the amount for which reversal / payment is made, is reflected in profit and loss account.
+Any reversal / payment of foreign currency assets & liabilities is done at rate as per FEDAI guidelines and the difference between the outstanding figure and the amount for which reversal / payment is made is reflected in profit and loss account.

 d) Foreign exchange spot and forward contracts outstanding as at the balance sheet date and held for trading, are marked to market at the closing spot and forward rates respectively notified by FEDAI and at interpolated rates for contracts of interim maturities.
 The MTM values thus obtained are discounted to arrive at present value of MTM.
 This MTM is used to revalue the spot and forward transactions on PV basis.
 The resulting Forward Valuation profit or loss is included in the Profit & Loss Account.